periph/website/site/content/platform/beaglebone.md

     ifconfig | grep -A 1 wlan0
       (make sure you are connected via wlan0, note the IP address) exit
-      (confirm the BBBW/BBGW is correctly on your lan) ssh debian@<new ip>
     ```
+- If you had connected to the `BeagleBone-xxx` network, disconnect your laptop
+  from it and connect back to your normal wifi, then confirm the BBBW/BBGW is
+  correctly on your lan:
+    ```
+    ssh debian@<new ip>
+    exit
+    ```
+  - This is possible this fails if you flashed your BeagleBone twice.
+Cleanup
+    `~/.ssh/known_hosts` if needed.
 - Disable the wifi access point on the BeagleBone, as this reduces 2.4GHz band
-  performance (password is still `temppwd`):
+  performance:
     ```
     ssh debian@<new ip>
     sudo systemctl stop bb-wl18xx-wlan0
     sudo systemctl disable bb-wl18xx-wlan0
     sudo shutdown -r now
     ```
-- Stop the embedded web server, to speed up booting and reduce memory usage
+- Stop the embedded web server, to speed up booting and reduce memory usage:
-  (again, via ssh):
     ```
     sudo systemctl stop bonescript-autorun
     sudo systemctl disable bonescript-autorun